 It has barista lights, which are lights intended to light up the shot to give you a better view of your shot – these turn on as you start the shot, nice little touch.

-But given all this power, it simply is quite small, 37.7cm tall, 35.7cm wide and 45.3cm deep.
+Nevertheless given all this power, it in reality is quite small, 37.7cm tall, 35.7cm wide and 45.3cm deep.

 Would these small negatives stop me from buying the Linear Mini if I had the budget for it?
 Nope, you sometimes have to take the rough with the smooth, and let’s face it there’s a heck of a lot more smooth here than rough.

-What About the Mill?
+What About the Coffee grinder?

 All Coffee Grinders - Shop Coffee